 A horizontal component used to connect the top of two opposing rack frames to provide stability in the cross-aisle direction.
 It can span across the warehouse aisle.
 Cross-aisle ties are specified by the designer of the rack system in the Load Application and Rack Configuration Drawings (LARCs).

-Diagonal or horizontal members bolted or welded between frame columns in a specific pattern to resist cross-aisle forces imposed on the rack's frames and to improve the stability of the racking system.
+Diagonal or horizontal members bolted or welded between frame columns in a specific pattern to form an upright.
+It is designed to resist cross-aisle forces imposed on the rack's frames and to improve the stability of the racking system.

 Column / Upright column